-I study the sustainability of water resources by applying environmental tracers in a variety of hydrological systems to investigate sources, path ways and travel times of water.
-The focus is on combining multiple environmental tracers to calculate water travel time distributions.
-I manage the environmental Noble Gas Mass Spectrometry laboratory of the Nuclear and Chemical Sciences division at LLNL.
-My work involves developing new tracers for hydrological research and applying these tracers to California's pressing water questions.
+Visser studies the sustainability of water resources by applying environmental tracers in a variety of hydrological systems to investigate sources, pathways, and travel times of water.
+He focuses on combining multiple environmental tracers to calculate water travel time distributions.
+His work involves developing new tracers for hydrological research and applying these tracers to urgent water resource questions.

 Awards and Honors